 This is the minimum light needed for your plants to do well.
 If your packet calls for full sun, that means your plant needs at least 6 hours of unfiltered light a day.
 Partial sun/partial shade means 4-6 hours of direct sunlight a day.
 Full shade is two hours or less of sunlight a day.

+For more helpful seed-starting tips, check out our Planter's Library.
 If you need any more support or information on growing your Sow Right Seeds, feel free to search our articles or ask us questions!